ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-2-3.md

-Chapter 2: The Science of Feedback: Techniques for Delivering Effective Feedback
+Techniques for Delivering Effective Feedback
 ================================================================================

 Effective feedback is a critical component of driving performance and achieving goals.
 In this chapter, we will explore the science behind effective feedback and techniques for delivering it in a way that is constructive, actionable, and motivating.